Thursday, May 19, 2022

 Bordeaux, close to the sea, rivers, and mountains in the Gironde area, means that, in addition to great wines, you can also get terrific regional specialties including: oysters (Huîtres du Bassin d'Arcachon/Cap Ferret), Lamprey eel-fish (Lamproie à la Bordelaise), beef (Boeuf de Bazas), duck (Magret de Canard), white asparagus (Asperges du Blayais), Foie Gras and Aquitaine caviar.
 Bordeaux is also known for certain sweets such as Canelés (tiny cakes flavored with vanilla & rum), Dunes Blanches (cream puffs) & Macarons de Saint-Émilion.
 There’s a ton of great restaurants where you can try them all.

-Where To Stay: There’s an enormous choice of places to stay from the newly-opened - La Zoologie (151 Cours de la Marne) a cool, 4-star hotel, that’s five minutes from the train station – to the tried-&-true, 5-star InterContinental Bordeaux-Le Grand Hotel (2-5 Place de la Comédie).
+Where To Stay: There’s an enormous choice of places to stay from the very-hip La Zoologie (151 Cours de la Marne) a cool, 4-star hotel, that’s five minutes from the train station to the tried-&-true, 5-star InterContinental Bordeaux-Le Grand Hotel (2-5 Place de la Comédie).

 Getting There: Take the fast train (TGV) from Paris to Bordeaux, Gare Saint-Jean (2hrs).